‘Plumshuga’ Play Celebrating Life of Legendary Dancer Lauren Anderson to Bow at Stages

 It’s a tale worth telling.
-At age seven, Anderson began training at Houston Ballet’s Ben Stevenson Academy, and joined the company in 1983.
+At age seven, Anderson began training at Houston Ballet’s Ben Stevenson Academy and joined the company in 1983.
 In 1990, Anderson became the first African-American Principal dancer of a major ballet house in the United States, winning over audiences with her breathtaking stage presence and powerful technique as she danced the lead roles in such beloved classics as Cinderella and Swan Lake.

 Throughout the 1990s, Anderson continued to break ground as a pioneering, internationally renowned Black artist in a performance field choreographer Trey McIntyre has described as “being stuck in another time period.”
-But at the height of her fame, the pressure of being a legend became too much, and Anderson began a struggle with drug and alcohol addition, a struggle she would overcome, but which nearly derailed her career.
+But at the height of her fame, the pressure of being a legend became too much, and Anderson began a struggle with drug and alcohol addiction, a struggle she would overcome, but which nearly derailed her career.
 Much like a ballet, Anderson’s story is an archetypal journey of a singular individual.

 In 2019, Houston poet and librettist Deborah D.E.E.P.
 Mouton contacted Anderson to see if she might allow Mouton to tell that story.
-Three years later, their friendship and collaboration has borne fruit as Plumshuga: The Rise of Lauren Anderson, a cross-disciplinary theatrical work written by Mouton and co-directed by Mouton and Eboni Bell Darcy comes to life Stages.
+Three years later, their friendship and collaboration have borne fruit as Plumshuga: The Rise of Lauren Anderson, a cross-disciplinary theatrical work written by Mouton and co-directed by Mouton and Eboni Bell Darcy, comes to life Stages.
 The unique show brings Anderson’s story to life for audiences both familiar with and new to her accomplishments.
-Plumshuga begins previews Oct.
+Plumshuga begins previews on Oct.
 7, premieres on Oct.
 15, and runs through Nov.
 13.

 You would think Mouton, Houston’s third Black poet laureate — whose resume includes collaborations with the Houston Grand Opera, and onstage presence in competitive poetry slams is formidable — would be the ideal person to tell Anderson’s story.
 But surprisingly, Mouton was a bit intimidated by the prospect.